Triplkrypl/avr-net-enc28j60/README.md

 ### Callback functions

 If you include tcp.c, you have to define functions callback TcpOnNewConnection, TcpOnConnect, TcpOnIncomingData, TcpOnDisconnect
+You also have to define this callbacks if you include http.c and define HTTP_TCP_INCLUDED as 1

 ```c
 // function called if new tcp client is connecting into AVR, it is like firewall,